Cherenkov radiation: Characteristics

 The Frank–Tamm formula describes the amount of energy $E$ emitted from Cherenkov radiation, per unit length traveled $x$ and per frequency $\omega$. $\mu(\omega)$ is the permeability and $n(\omega)$ is the index of refraction of the material the charged particle moves through. $q$ is the electric charge of the particle, $v$ is the speed of the particle, and $c$ is the speed of light in vacuum.

 Unlike fluorescence or emission spectra that have characteristic spectral peaks, Cherenkov radiation is continuous.
-Around the visible spectrum, the relative intensity per unit frequency is approximately proportional to the frequency.
-That is, higher frequencies (shorter wavelengths) are more intense in Cherenkov radiation.
-This is why visible Cherenkov radiation is observed to be brilliant blue.
-In fact, most Cherenkov radiation is in the ultraviolet spectrum—it is only with sufficiently accelerated charges that it even becomes visible; the sensitivity of the human eye peaks at green, and is very low in the violet portion of the spectrum.
+Around the visible spectrum, the relative intensity per unit frequency is approximately proportional to the frequency, with higher frequencies (shorter wavelengths) being more intense in Cherenkov radiation.
+Visible Cherenkov radiation is observed to be brilliant blue because while most Cherenkov radiation is in the ultraviolet spectrum, it is only with sufficiently accelerated charges that it even becomes visible; the sensitivity of the human eye peaks at green, and is very low in the violet portion of the spectrum.